All about grades and weighted grades

 US grades are generally given out on a 4.0 scale.
 The College Board uses the above chart to convert raw scores to letter grades.

 The problem with this scale is that the grades are not weighted for difficulty.
 Most school districts offer three levels of classes for each grade.
 For example, a student in the 11th grade could enroll in on-level Chemistry, or take above-level Pre-AP Chemistry (also called Honors), or take college-level AP Chemistry.
-Awarding the same letter grade to students in all three classes for the same percentage grade is inherently unfair.
-This would prompt students to take the easiest classes to get the best grades.
+Considering students in all three classes for class rank computation uniformly, using the numeric grade obtained, but not the level of difficulty, is inherently unfair.
+This would prompt students to take the easiest classes to get the best rank.

 Colleges want to see that students take on the challenge of "above-level" classes and top universities want to see that students take the toughest courses offered by their high school.
 To incentivize students to do this, school districts offer a grade point bonus for taking difficult courses.